Internet Unicorns: Real Magic or Just Glorified Valuations?

 Date: 26 April 2016 Share on Twitter Share on Facebook

 Bullish investors will do everything in their power to convince you of the existence of unicorns.
 They will tell you that these billion-dollar startups are real and worthy of significant investment – and they may be right.
+You never know for sure before you do due diligence with the help of virtual data room.
 But when it comes to the new breed of internet unicorns, things are not always as magic as they first appear…

 What are internet unicorns?